issalab/mkturk/public/mkturk/readme.md

 Eye.NCalibPointsTest: Number of points for testing the regression (usually set to the same number of points used for training)

-Eye.CalibTrainMSE: The train MSE for NCalibPointsTrain training points
+Eye.CalibTrainMSE: The train MSE for NCalibPointsTrain training points.

-Eye.CalibTestMSE: The test MSE for NCalibPointsTest testing points
+Eye.CalibTestMSE: The test MSE.
+Computed when TASK.CalibrateEye <= 0 (i.e., when not calibrating; tests an existing calibration)

+Eye.CalibTestMSETarg: The test MSE per target for all possible grid indices.
+Stores MSE for x, MSE for y, and # trials per grid index in {x, y, n} objects each of which is an arrary of n grid indices.

 Eye.TrackEye: 0 (not tracking eye) or 1 (tracking eye)